 Blending.
 Children are taught how to blend the sounds together to read and write new words e.g. c-a-t becomes cat.

 Identifying the sounds in words (segmenting).
 Children are taught the 44 main letter sounds.
 This includes the alphabet sounds and the digraphs such as ‘th’, ‘sh’, ‘ai’ and ‘ue’.
+They will be taught how to add sound buttons to words supporting them with their recognition of the individual sounds which come together to make the word.

 Tricky words (or Beegu words).
 These are the words with irregular spellings.
 Children will learn to read and spell these separately.